 New Year, New Tech Tools for Small Business

-As small business owners kick off 2022 with bright goals for increased productivity and revenues, they’ll look at new tech tools and expand on what they know is working.
+As small business owners kick off this new year with bright goals for increased productivity and revenues, they'll look at new tech tools and expand on what they know is working.

 Here are a few of the trends industry experts and entrepreneurs say deserve attention from small businesses for a successful new year.

-Couple with a multilayered strategy of implementation, modernized checkout is predicted to grow exponentially in 2022, according to Keara Dowd, web editor for BizTech.
+Couple with a multilayered strategy of implementation, modernized checkout growth in the past year is expected to continue, according to Keara Dowd, web editor for BizTech.